LLNL/zfp/docs/source/high-level-api.rst

 .. c:function:: zfp_mode zfp_stream_set_mode(zfp_stream* stream, uint64 mode)

   Set all compression parameters from compact integer representation.
   See :c:func:`zfp_stream_mode` for how to encode the parameters.
-Returns the mode associated with the newly-set compression parameters.
+Return the mode associated with the newly-set compression parameters.
 If the decoded compression parameters are invalid, they are not set and the function returns :code:`zfp_mode_null`.